phiamo/MopaBootstrapBundle/Resources/doc/including_bootstrap.md

 > The path to bootstrap might change depending on how you decide to include it into your project.
 > So please be careful when including it in twig, less etc. to have the correct path in mind!
+>
+> You have been warned, if your are knowing what you do, don't complain!

 ### (OLD STYLE) Including as Submodule